Patient Portal Development Guide for Clinics & Hospitals (2025)

 Purpose of Building a Patient Portal

-The purpose of building a patient portal is to simplify administrative tasks for healthcare providers.
-Healthcare portal development aims to create portals that support this goal as part of healthcare’s digital transformation.
+Patient portal software is designed to make administrative tasks easier for healthcare providers.
+Healthcare portal development focuses on creating portals that help achieve this goal.
+It’s an important part of healthcare’s digital transformation.

 Empower patients to take control of their medical records (past visits, lab results, prescriptions)